hwanglab/Yonsei_gastric_cancer_32genes/README.md

 **Installation guide**<br/>
 All the scripts are tested on MATLAB (R2018-b, R2021a) and R (4.0.4).
 It might take few minutes to complete to install all the required packages.

-The MATLAB scripts require few functions, nmf and LIBSVM packages.
-The additional functions and the nmf package which can be used without compilation have been included in “utils” directory and included in the scripts.
+The MATLAB scripts require few additional functions, nmf and LIBSVM packages.
+The additional functions and the nmf package which can be used without compilation have been included in “utils” directory.
 You need to install LIBSVM package in MATLAB.
 Please follow the instructions below.
 Installation of LIBSVM
 -	Windows: pre-compiled mex files are included in "util" directory.
-The path where the package is located has been include in the scripts
 -	Linux: The scripts interact with LIBSVM in MATLAB interface.
 Please visit the Github page for LIBSVM (https://github.com/cjlin1/libsvm) and check out the installation instructions under “MATLAB/OCTAVE Interface” (After downloading the package, please go to "matlab" directory and run "make.m" in MATLAB.
 Please make sure that C/C++ compilers are properly installed in your MATLAB.